sanibuildingcorp/sani-website/ESTIMATE-LOG.md

       from AI.
 In every case the money is either still reachable or already returned.
 - [ ] Exclude something that matches two sibling lines: the prompt lists both with prices, and Cancel leaves the wording where it was.
+- [ ] Merge a service, then Undo: `labor`, `materials`, `manualCustomerScopeDraft` and `serviceBreakdown` must be byte-identical to before the merge.
+- [ ] Merge, recreate the source card by hand, press Undo: it must REFUSE, and the record must be untouched.
+- [ ] Merge twice, undo once: the first merge's lines stay merged, no stamps remain.
+- [ ] Rebuild Draft from AI with an undo pending: the undo button disappears and the AI wording survives.

 1. `node --check` on every `.js` file and every inline `<script>` block.
 1. Div balance: 0 for `estimate.html` / `quote.html`; **−2 baseline** for `dashboard.html`.